Verified By: Dr. Rakesh Rai (American Society of Transplant Fellowship, MD, FRCS, CCST) |Updated On March 4, 2020

 Can a person resume normal life after a Liver Transplant?

 In one word, Yes.
 With-in 3-4 month of your liver transplant surgery you can return to normal life.
 But you can’t take your health casually after an organ transplant.
 Your diet needs to be as per dietician’s advice.
 And you should minimise or abstain from alcohol.
 Your work, exercise and sex life will be normal as any other average person.
 You will surely benefit from liver transplant surgery and regain your normal life.

-Diet and nutrition advised after Liver Transplant:
+What are the Diet and nutrition plan advised after Liver Transplant?

 Best diet practise after transplant includes:

 - Eat at least five servings of fruits and vegetables each day